qu8n/focusbeacon/README.md

 source venv/bin/activate
 ```

 9. Run the app in development mode.
-This command will start the FastAPI server and the Next.js server concurrently
+This command will start the FastAPI server
+and the Next.js server concurrently

 ```sh
 npm run dev
 ```

-## Contributing

-By default, contributors will not have access to the Focusmate OAuth login nor production database.
-If your contributions require access to these, please reach out to me [here](https://docs.google.com/forms/d/e/1FAIpQLSe_RQHoYkOT_zlF423xyZdIO5dBehJp6i0uY-bjoSFfN62zNQ/viewform).
-Meanwhile, you can still use the demo view to test your changes.

-If you have a suggestion that would make this better, feel free to fork the repo and create a pull request.
-I'm also happy to chat over a Focusmate session to get you started with the codebase.

 ## Update Supabase types using the CLI